ryjones/h1/policy.md

 Because Hyperledger projects are in various stages of development and maturity, the community has chosen to limit our bug bounty program to those projects that have reached a “1.0” release maturity.
 Additional projects will be joining the bug bounty in the near future, and we invite you to also review those when they join the bounty program.

-The Hyperledger security team consists of volunteer open source developers that will make a best effort to respond to incoming reports within 2 business days and make a bounty determination after validating a legitimate security issue within 60 business days.
+The Hyperledger Foundation security team consists of volunteer open source developers that will make a best effort to respond to incoming reports within 2 business days and make a bounty determination after validating a legitimate security issue within 60 business days.
 Our transparency is greater than other organizations, however we are using a confidential vulnerability reporting and resolution system.
 We will do our best to keep you informed about our progress throughout the process and per our security policy, all vulnerabilities will be disclosed responsibly.

 To better stay connected with the Hyperledger developers, it is recommended that you create a Linux Foundation ID at https://identity.linuxfoundation.org.
 With the Linux Foundation ID you can access our RocketChat server (like Slack) at https://chat.hyperledger.org.
 We also have active mailing lists that you can join by going to https://lists.hyperledger.org/mailman/listinfo.
 You will also be able to access our JIRA bug tracking system at https://jira.hyperledger.org.